 When applying for online teaching jobs, don’t make the mistake of contacting employers before you have the right TEFL/TESOL qualifications.
 Instead, you should earn them before you apply for jobs.

 There are a few advantages to doing this.
 First, as online English positions become more competitive, having the best possible certifications when you apply will set you apart from other applicants.
 This includes both general teacher training and specialized training in teaching English online.
 Second, being qualified means that you’ll have the know-how and confidence to succeed on your first day of teaching.

 Mistake #2: Using a generic or unpolished resume

 Another common mistake when applying to online teaching jobs is submitting a generic resume that has typos, needs updating, or is not specifically tailored to the job for which you’re applying.
 For online English teaching positions, the resume is typically a screening tool to confirm that you have the degree, TEFL/TESOL certifications, and experience that they’re looking for.
-Today, online English companies are more selective than ever so you need to put in the extra effort to really showcase your qualifications on your TEFL resume.
+Today, online English companies are more selective than ever, so you need to put in the extra effort to really showcase your qualifications on your TEFL/TESOL resume.